 Castle Rock Sauvignon Blanc is fresh, crisp, and refreshing, a zesty wine that tastes great with lunch, dinner - or in between!
 The low price makes it an easy choice for a weekday meal or a large gathering of friends or family.
 The grapes are sourced from California vineyards with excellent conditions for this variety.
 The winery describes “aromas of lemongrass, grapefruit and lemon thyme with a hint of minerality.
 On the palate, it is lively and fresh, with balanced acidity and flavors of pineapple and mandarin, with a lingering citrus zest.”
 Try it with seafood, chicken, salads, and vegetable dishes.

 A crisp Chardonnay priced for everyday drinking that delivers flavor and pleasure.
 What’s not to like?
-With a bright golden color, Three Thieves Chardonnay is clean and crisp with a bit of everything we like in California Chardonnay - some citrus and some tropical fruit, a bit of toasty oak, a dab of creaminess to the texture, and a medium body.
+Three Thieves Chardonnay is clean and crisp, with citrus and tropical flavors and notes of toasty oak.
+The wine is medium-bodied with a lovely, slightly creamy texture.
 Partial malolactic fermentation softens tart flavors while keeping the flavors pure.
 Fermentation on American and French oak imparts a note of spice.
-Try this delicious Chardonnay with caesar salad, crab cakes, or pasta with creamy sauces.
+Try this delicious Chardonnay with Caesar salad, crab cakes, or pasta with creamy sauces.

 Dressage is a new label produced by Castle Rock in celebration of 25 years in the business.
 According to the winery, “the art of Dressage is about the harmony, elegance and balance between horse and rider.”
 As Castle Rock sees it, the same holds true for winemaking, with the winemaker working to harmonize the grapes, soils and climate into perfect balance.
 These elements come into sharp focus in this wine, a Chardonnay from select vineyards along the cool Central Coast.
 Awarded 86 points by the Wine Enthusiast, Dressage Chardonnay pleases with aromas and flavors of apple and citrus with tropical fruit, subtle oak, and vanilla notes.